12 min read

 With BeRightBack, creating a trip takes 60 seconds.
 Simply tell us how you like to travel when you create your account, and our concierge service does everything else for you.
 You won't have to lift a finger.

 Best of all, you always pay the same price for your trips, no matter when you go away and we help you spread the cost of your travel, thanks to our monthly subscription.

-I hope you enjoyed my 48 hours city guide to Barcelona and do not hesitate to use our website chat or to email us if you have any questions!
+I hope you enjoyed my 48 hours city guide to Lisbon and do not hesitate to use our website chat or to email us if you have any questions!

 Greg (Founder of BeRightBack)

 Everything you need to know on the implications of the Brexit deal on your holidays to Europe.